 As we learnt during the week, the lack of standards leads to higher risks of errors in patient care.
 GS1 Netherlands shared with the audience that 70% of hospitals in the country are currently using GDSN (the Global Data Synchronisation Network used for sharing product master data).

 Dr. Lies van Gennip, CEO, NICTIZ, proudly quoted some impressive figures about healthcare in The Netherlands.
-She also shared a visual metaphor about our business.
-“How do you make standards work?
-It’s like boats in Amsterdam.
-Large boats, small boats, more or less in the same direction, but all with their captain and thanks to procedures and communication systems there are not that many collisions, actually.
-We have a healthcare system that networks.
-We see patients having a more active role”.
+She shared her thoughts that we have a healthcare system that networks – and we see patients having a more active role.

 In the interactive panel, healthcare providers took centre stage to share inspiring stories about how the use of GS1 standards in their hospitals is boosting efficiency, savings, and most importantly, patient safety.